On an early paper of Maryam Mirzakhani: Acknowledgments

 \section{Acknowledgments}

 Thanks to Saieed Akbari, Roya Beheshti Zavareh, Tommy Jensen and Ebad Mahmoodian for allowing me to interview them via email.
 Saieed Akbari, Ebad Mahmoodian, Jeff Dinitz and the referee all provided valuable comments and corrections on early drafts of the manuscript.
-I am also grateful to Jan Vondr\'{a}k for correcting an error and sharing the poignant story behind \cite{mv}.